Do cats like snow?

 Dogs back legs manipulated

 Passive Range of Motion – or PROM – is the range of motion of a joint, performed without muscle contraction, using an external force (such as a therapist).
-This is essentially where your dog lies down, and you move their legs for them
+This is essentially where your dog lies down, and you move their legs for them.

-With PROM exercises, it’s vital to receive instruction from a veterinary physiotherapist first or you could move the limb too fast or hold it at the wrong angle.
+With PROM exercises, it’s vital to receive instruction from a veterinary physiotherapist first, or you could move the limb too fast or hold it at the wrong angle.
 Please don’t have a go and hope for the best.
 Get professional advice before you start.

 3. Static weight shifts

 As before, you must have precise instructions from your veterinary physiotherapist on how to carry out these exercises properly.
 If you make your movements too swift, you won’t be producing the slow, intense movement that will help to increase your dog’s muscle strength.
 Different dogs will also need very different amounts of exercise.
-The amount of reps recommend will also vary massively depending on the case.
+The number of reps recommend will also vary massively depending on the case.

 4. Sit to stand